Western Front (World War I): 1918

-Following the successful Allied attack and penetration of the German defences at Cambrai, Ludendorff and Hindenburg determined that the only opportunity for German victory lay in a decisive attack along the Western front during the spring, before American manpower became overwhelming.
+Following the successful entente attack and penetration of the German defences at Cambrai, Ludendorff and Hindenburg determined that the only opportunity for German victory lay in a decisive attack along the Western front during the spring, before American manpower became overwhelming.
 On 3 March 1918, the Treaty of Brest-Litovsk was signed and Russia withdrew from the war.
 This would now have a dramatic effect on the conflict as 33 divisions were released from the Eastern Front for deployment to the west.
 The Germans occupied almost as much Russian territory under the provisions of the Treaty of Brest-Litovsk as they did in the Second World War but this considerably restricted their troop redeployment.
-The Germans achieved an advantage of 192 divisions in the west to the 178 Allied divisions, which allowed Germany to pull veteran units from the line and retrain them as Stosstruppen (40 infantry and 3 cavalry divisions were retained for German occupation duties in the east).
+The Germans achieved an advantage of 192 divisions in the west to the 178 entente divisions, which allowed Germany to pull veteran units from the line and retrain them as Stosstruppen (40 infantry and 3 cavalry divisions were retained for German occupation duties in the east).

-The Allies lacked unity of command and suffered from morale and manpower problems, the British and French armies were severely depleted and not in a position to attack in the first half of the year, while the majority of the newly arrived American troops were still training, with just six complete divisions in the line.
+The entente lacked unity of command and suffered from morale and manpower problems, the British and French armies were severely depleted and not in a position to attack in the first half of the year, while the majority of the newly arrived American troops were still training, with just six complete divisions in the line.
 Ludendorff decided on an offensive strategy beginning with a big attack against the British on the Somme, to separate them from the French and drive them back to the channel ports.
 The attack would combine the new storm troop tactics with over 700 aircraft, tanks and a carefully planned artillery barrage that would include gas attacks.

 German spring offensives

-Operation Michael, the first of the German spring offensives, very nearly succeeded in driving the Allied armies apart, advancing to within shelling distance of Paris for the first time since 1914.
-As a result of the battle, the Allies agreed on unity of command.
-General Ferdinand Foch was appointed commander of all Allied forces in France.
-The unified Allies were better able to respond to each of the German drives and the offensive turned into a battle of attrition.
+Operation Michael, the first of the German spring offensives, very nearly succeeded in driving the entente armies apart, advancing to within shelling distance of Paris for the first time since 1914.
+As a result of the battle, the entente agreed on unity of command.
+General Ferdinand Foch was appointed commander of all entente forces in France.
+The unified entente were better able to respond to each of the German drives and the offensive turned into a battle of attrition.
 In May, the American divisions also began to play an increasing role, winning their first victory in the Battle of Cantigny.
 By summer, between 250,000 and 300,000 American soldiers were arriving every month.
 A total of 2.1 million American troops would be deployed on this front before the war came to an end.
 The rapidly increasing American presence served as a counter for the large numbers of redeployed German forces.